3 missing, 10 hurt after boat crashes on 2 Alabama lakes

 BIRMINGHAM, Ala.
 (AP) — Crews that included divers and underwater sonar devices searched Friday for three people who were missing on two Alabama lakes after a pair of holiday boating crashes that left 10 other people injured.

-Both accidents happened after dark on July 4 on large reservoirs that are popular destinations for people seeking a break from the summer heat.
+Both crashes happened after dark on July 4 on large reservoirs that are popular destinations for people seeking a break from the summer heat.

 Capt.
 Gary Buchanan, a spokesman for the Alabama Law Enforcement Agency's Marine Patrol, said searchers including dive teams were trying to locate two people who were missing after boats collided on Lake Jordan, located north of Montgomery.
 Five other people were hurt, he said, including two who were hospitalized with serious injuries.